paraffin/registry-scraper/Readme.md

 If you haven't already, ensure that your Docker daemon is running with the option `--insecure-registry localhost:5000`.

-To run a registry, run `make run-local-storage-registry` in the tests directory or do it manually with
+To run a registry, run `make run-local-storage-registry` in the tests/e2e directory or do it manually with

 ```bash